LostAndDead/lostanddead.github.io/vb.net/creating-hello-world/index.md

    Once you have selected your project type click `Next`
    <br/>
    ![Select Type](select-type.png)
-3. Now name your project `Hello World` (or anything else memorable) and choose where to save it, I recomend leaving this as default.
+3. Now name your project `Hello World` (or anything else memorable) and choose where to save it, I recommend leaving this as default.
 And hit `Create`
    <br/>
    ![Name And Create](name-and-create.png)
 4. All done!